ivanakse-lit/trust-no-code-audit/AI_SECURITY_AUDIT_PROMPT.md

 - Step 4: Client Security Analyst detects XSS/auth issues → **QA validates** → proceed with validated findings
 - Step 5: Network & Telemetry Analyst extracts IOCs → **QA validates** → proceed with validated findings
 - Step 6: Forensics & Provenance Analyst analyzes indicators → **QA validates** → proceed with validated findings
+- Step 6.5: AI-Generated Threat Analyst detects "vibe code" patterns → **QA validates** → proceed with validated findings
 - Step 7: Compliance & Controls Mapper annotates each validated finding with regulatory/control mappings.
 - Step 8: Deduplicator & Scoring merges overlaps and finalizes severity/confidence with deterministic ordering.
 - Step 9: Remediation Planner produces Track A and Track B actions based on validated findings.
 - Step 10: Report Writer generates the Markdown report and JSON summary, then persists both using write_to_file to the reports folder.

-**Note:** QA validation runs after each detection expert (2-6) to ensure findings are evidence-based before proceeding.
+**Note:** QA validation runs after each detection expert (2-6, 12) to ensure findings are evidence-based before proceeding.
 Only validated findings contribute to the final report.

 Critical Gating:
 - If any finding is severity=Critical for active malware/backdoor, prepend banner: “DO NOT RUN – ACTIVE MALWARE/BACKDOOR DETECTED” and prioritize Track A before all else.